-- other electronic means, monitoring or recording the activities of the victim.
-This subdivision applies regardless of where the act occurs. - 7.
-Sending material by any means to the victim or, for the purpose of obtaining information about, disseminating information about, or communicating with the victim, to a member of the victim's family or household or an employer, coworker, or friend of the victim. - 8.
-Placing an object on or delivering an object to property owned, leased, or occupied by the victim. - 9.
-Delivering an object to a member of the victim's family or household or an employer, coworker, or friend of the victim or placing an object on, or delivering an object to, property owned, leased, or occupied by such a person with the intent that the object be delivered to the victim. - 10.
-Causing a person to engage in any of the acts described in subds.
-1. to 9. - (2) Whoever meets all of the following criteria is guilty of a Class I felony: - a.
+- (cb) "Member of a family" means a spouse, parent, child, sibling, or any other person who is related by blood or adoption to another. - (cd) "Member of a household" means a person who regularly resides in the household of another or who within the previous 6 months regularly resided in the household of another. - (cg) "Personally identifiable information" has the meaning given in s.
+19.62 (5). - (cr) "Record" has the meaning given in s.
+19.32 (2). - (d) "Suffer serious emotional distress" means to feel terrified, intimidated, threatened, harassed, or tormented. - (2) Whoever meets all of the following criteria is guilty of a Class I felony: - a.
 The actor intentionally engages in a course of conduct directed at a specific person that would cause a reasonable person under the same circumstances to suffer serious emotional distress or to fear bodily injury to or the death of himself or herself or a member of his or her family or household. - b.
 The actor knows or should know that at least one of the acts that constitute the course of conduct will cause the specific person to suffer serious emotional distress or place the specific person in reasonable fear of bodily injury to or the death of himself or herself or a member of his or her family or household. - c.
 The actor's acts cause the specific person to suffer serious emotional distress or induce fear in the specific person of bodily injury to or the death of himself or herself or a member of his or her family or household. - (2e) Whoever meets all of the following criteria is guilty of a Class I felony: - a.
 After having been convicted of sexual assault under s.
 940.225 [sexual assault], 948.02 [sexual assault of a child], 948.025 [repeated acts of sexual assault to the same child], or 948.085 [sexual assault of a child placed in substitute care] or a domestic abuse offense, the actor engages in any of the acts listed in sub.
 (1) (a) 1. to 10. [see above] if the act is directed at the victim of the sexual assault or the domestic abuse offense. - b.
 The actor knows or should know that the act will cause the specific person to suffer serious emotional distress or place the specific person in reasonable fear of bodily injury to or the death of himself or herself or a member of his or her family or household. - c.
 The actor's act causes the specific person to suffer serious emotional distress or induces fear in the specific person of bodily injury to or the death of himself or herself or a member of his or her family or household. - (2m) Whoever violates sub.
 (2) is guilty of a Class H felony if any of the following applies: